usetheforcegauge/forceguider/README.md

 <a href="https://www.ni.com/en-gb/support/downloads/software-products/download.labview.html">LabView Runtime Engine</a> (the current build of ForceGuider will require either the '2017 SP1' or '2017 SP1 Patch' version).
 <br>

 ForceGuider is designed to collect analogue force data.
 Therefore, the application assumes that the user will be using a data acquisition device.
 To ensure compatibility with the Labview Runtime Engine, the authors would recommend a NI data acquisition device.
-We have so far tested the 16-bit NI USB-6002, which has a USB connection.
+We have so far tested the <a href="https://www.ni.com/en-gb/support/model.usb-6002.html">16-bit NI USB-6002</a>, which has a USB connection.
 <br>